tanyuan/vim-config/README.md

 * A structured overview for setup and usage: [vim-galore](https://github.com/mhinz/vim-galore).

-* Still need help: search with keyword `vim` and you can find all kinds of answers.
-[Vim Tips Wiki](http://vim.wikia.com/wiki/Vim_Tips_Wiki) is often at the top search results and it provides good answer to the smallest problem you have.
+* More: search with keyword `vim` and you can find all kinds of answers.

 ## Using Vim